-Chris Rudyard - MNCS Accredited, GHRQ Registered, fully insured and qualified.
+Chris Rudyard - MNCS Accredited, NCS Registered, fully insured and qualified.

 I'm a counsellor and psychotherapist trained in more than one approach.
 I started helping people with trauma in 2002, since then the field of neuroscience has made huge advances in terms of treatment, and the understanding of trauma.

 I've worked in paid capacities for many organisations, I didn't like to working for organisations that didn't adapt, and stick to old unhelpful ways of working with their clients.
 I believe that some organisations actually do more harm than good to the people they support, as they are not offering the newest and best therapies out there.